-Ride-On Toys batteries has a chance of exploding or catching fire especially when in contact with metals.
-Make sure to store the battery away from metal and in a cool dark place is best.
+Ride-On Toys batteries have a chance of exploding or catching fire, especially when in contact with metals.
+Making sure to store the battery away from metal and in a cool dark place is best.

 Overall something like this is very rare to happen unless handled incorrectly.
-We recommend reading over “Are ride-on cars safe?” for more safety measures and make sure to assemble the ride on correctly.
+We recommend reading over “Are ride-on cars safe?” for more safety measures and making sure to assemble the ride on correctly.

 How to correctly charge a Ride On battery

 Since Ride On Toys is battery powered you want to make sure you don’t overcharge the battery.
 Check with the manufacturer they will give you a guideline to follow.